Why Traders Are Leaving Thinkorswim in 2026

 The platform's mobile UX is genuinely well-designed — financial dashboards adapted for phone screens with thoughtful navigation.
 The desktop web app mirrors the mobile experience.
 News and research aggregation is fast and well-curated.

 Atom is not a charting platform — its charts are functional but secondary to fundamentals and news.
 There are no AI features, no advanced order types, and no execution layer.
-Best as a research complement to a real charting platform like ChartingLens, which covers the chart and AI side that Atom doesn't.
+Best as a research complement to a real charting platform.

 7. Quantower — Best Modern Multi-Asset Terminal